- Beginningyour Search

 You will see a lot of occupied rooms; try to look beyond the mess.
 Sometimes the current tenant will be in the apartment.
 Be respectful and direct your questions to the agent.

-Depending on the building and timing of the showing, you might be shown a comparable unit; this is the exact same unit on a lower or higher floor.
+Depending on the building and timing of the viewing, you might be shown a comparable unit; this is the exact same unit on a lower or higher floor.
 The floor plan and view will be the same unless it's on a much higher or lower floor.
-This is fine for the showing, but before you sign a lease, make sure you see the actual unit.
+This is fine for the viewing, but before you sign a lease, make sure you see the actual unit.
 The conditions and appliances may differ, or it might be next to a loud laundry room or a super's closet, etc.

 Try not to stay longer than twenty minutes, especially if the tenant is there.
 But do take the time you need and ask questions; remember, it might be gone soon.